 Alejandro Figueroa

-Oregon Public BroadcastingAlejandro Figueroa is a JPR content partner from Oregon Public Broadcasting.
+Oregon Public BroadcastingAlejandro Figueroa is a reporter for Oregon Public Broadcasting, a JPR news partner.
 Alejandro is a graduate of the E.W.
 Scripps School of Journalism at Ohio University.
+His reporting comes to JPR through the Northwest News Network, a collaboration between public media organizations in Oregon and Washington.

 -